lenovo-voice/THE-2020-PERSONALIZED-VOICE-TRIGGER-CHALLENGE-BASELINE-SYSTEM/SV_README.md

 $ CUDA_VISIBLE_DEVICES=<gpu> python ./inference.py --inference  --model ResNetSE34v2 --log_input True --encoder_type ASP --trainfunc amsoftmax --save_path <path_task> --nClasses 300 --augment True --n_mels 80 --lr_decay 0.2 --lr 0.01  --initial_model <finetuned_model> --scale 32 --margin 0.2  --optimizer sgd --trials_list <pvtc_trial> --utt2wav <wav.scp> --utt2label <utt2label_template>  --save_dic True
 $ cd ../
 ```
 By running the above code, the threthold of the system and the speaker embedding of the enrollment data in the trial file will be calculated and saved under <path_task>.
-Note that <path_task> is the path for saving threthold (not the model).
+Note that <path_task> is the path for saving threshold (not the model).

 The `utt2label` file is the classification result of the wake-up system, it should contain the uttrance index and its classification result, one line per utterance, as follows:
 ```